Updated: Mar 21

 Once we get to my uncles we roll out the air mattress and set up our sleeping spots and crash.
 But in the early morning I have a few places I have to go immediately.
 My first stop is to dairy barn to get milk in the drive-in for my tea.
 It’s best if I can go home and drink my tea before I start my day but if my energy is high and I can’t control the anticipation I will also stop at Goodwill to grab a few new items for a great price and the Massapequa deli to grab the best egg sandwiches ever!

-At some point I will also go food shopping and for dinner or first night is always Phil’s pizza. usually dinner the second night is Tarallos.
+Food: At some point I will also go food shopping and for dinner or first night is always Phil’s pizza. usually dinner the second night is Tarallos.
 There will also be a Great American night, a Chinese food night and I will drive to Oyster Bay for Nino’s.
 Since it’s summer, the Bonanza Stand is also open in Oyster Bay and we will be getting hot dogs and Italian ice from there. these are all non-negotiables.
-We'd also stated a family tradition of going to a family movie, which is fun to get our Uncle out and about!
+Food in NY is a big deal, we all have our favorite spots.
+We'd also started a family tradition of going to a family movie, which is fun to get our Uncle out and about!

 There are people to catch up with.
 I don’t ever get to see everyone on my list but I do try to hit multiple birds with the same stone.
 So if we are going to be in an area I try to see all the people we can in that area.